 Although largely hidden in the sudden explosion of late-’80s thrash-funk combos, this exceptional New York quartet is virtually everything Living Colour would be if Vernon Reid weren’t such an overachieving technician and Corey Glover didn’t take himself so seriously.
 Jimi Hazel can play guitar in a variety of speedmetal, jazzbuster and post-funk styles, but spends his time contributing to the songs rather than trying to escape them with flash solos; the rhythm section moves easily from junior-gods-of-thunder to thumb-popping bass and irresistible sacroiliac adjustments.
-Capping it all off, singer Peter Fluid sings his lyrical mixture of African-American culture, cogent politics and punky stupidity with confidence and power.
+Capping it all off, original singer-lyricist Peter Fluid sings his mixture of African-American culture, cogent politics and punky stupidity with confidence and power.